NichlasB/alynt-faq-manager/README.txt

 3. Create FAQ collections under FAQs > Collections.
 4. Add FAQ items under FAQs > Add New.
 5. Use the shortcode [alynt_faq] to display your FAQs.
+6. Optionally, customize the CSS under FAQs > Custom CSS.

 == Frequently Asked Questions ==

 = Can I customize the colors? =

-Yes, the plugin inherits colors from your theme and provides CSS variables for further customization.
+Yes, you can customize colors and other styles through:
+1. The built-in Custom CSS editor (FAQs > Custom CSS)
+2. Your theme's CSS using provided CSS variables
+3. Direct CSS overrides in your theme

 = Can I reorder my FAQs? =

 Yes, go to FAQs > Reorder FAQs to drag and drop your FAQs into the desired order within each collection.
+The order is preserved and can be different for each collection.

 = Can I display specific collections only? =

 Yes, use the collection attribute in the shortcode:
 [alynt_faq collection="collection-slug"]
+You can also specify multiple collections: [alynt_faq collection="collection1,collection2"]

 = Is it accessibility-ready? =

-Yes, the plugin includes:
+Yes, the plugin is fully accessibility compliant with:
-* ARIA labels
+* ARIA labels and roles
-* Keyboard navigation
+* Keyboard navigation support
-* Screen reader support
+* Screen reader optimizations
+* Focus management
 * Skip to content links
+* Semantic HTML structure
-* Proper heading structure
+* Proper heading hierarchy

+= Is it secure? =

+Yes, the plugin implements multiple security measures:
+* Proper capability checks for all admin actions
+* Nonce verification for forms and AJAX requests
+* Input sanitization and validation
+* Secure database operations
+* XSS prevention through proper escaping

 == Screenshots ==